oskarth/netpowder/README.md

 `me@oskarth.com` or sign up to the [mailing list](http://netpowder.com/).

 ## TODOs and bugs

+Generally, the focus right now is on making the interface and user experience better.

 - BUG: Writing `open foo/bar` without foo being a directory fails silently.